What is SEO and why does it matter?

 Enable the Leads feature.
 Our carefully designed leads feature comes as part of the basic newsroom package and allows visitors to sign up to your news updates.
 This is how you convert visits into business leads and helps you establish a really great curated press list of contacts who are interested in your brand.

 Host an event.
 Events are a great way to generate buzz and build quality relationships, that you can use later for back linking, content creation and top notch press release material.
-In the newsroom, you have an events page as standard but we also offer an add-on which allows you to host your own virtual event directly from the platform.
-Find out more about our virtual events feature.
+Add on our events feature to your subscription and you can choose from various options to display your events, or even host your own events direct from the newsroom with virtual events.

 Questions?
 Send us an ๐ฉ at hello@pr.co